 \subsection{Analysis of the Green Noise Mask Generated by the FMEDg Method}

-Fig. \ref{fig:differentratio} shows some examples of the green noise masks of different $ R_1 $ generated by the FMEDg method (with $ \sigma $ fixed at $ 0.5 $).
-Here we would like to introduce another parameter $ \eta $ which indicates the energy of the mask in the high frequency region of the spectrum.
+Figure \ref{fig:differentratio} shows some examples of the green noise masks of different $ R_1 $ generated by the FMEDg method (with the density $ \sigma $ fixed at $ 0.5 $).
+Here we would like to introduce another parameter $ \eta $ which indicates the energy of the mask in the high-frequency region of the spectrum.
 We define $ \eta $ as,

-where $ \dot{\mathbf{i}}=\left|DFT(\mathbf{I})\right|^2 $ and N is the total number of DFT coefficients.
-It can be seen in Fig. \ref{fig:differentratio} that, as $ R_1 $ increases, the noise pattern in the mask becomes clustered and the ring shape frequency spectrum shrinks towards the center.
+where $ \mathbf{i}=\left|DFT(\mathbf{I})\right|^2 $ and $ N $ is the total number of DFT coefficients.
+It can be seen in Figure \ref{fig:differentratio} that, as $ R_1 $ increases, the noise pattern in the mask becomes clustered and the ring shape frequency spectrum shrinks towards the center.
 Thus, the principal frequency of the noise pattern decreases.
-However, the high frequency energy of the masks (indicated by $ \eta $) does not decrease as the principal frequency decreases.
+However, the high-frequency energy of the masks (indicated by $ \eta $) does not decrease as the principal frequency decreases.
 Rather, it first decreases but then increases as $ R_1 $ further increases.
-It is because as the ring shape frequency spectrum shrinks towards the center, another ring starts to appear at the high frequency spectrum (circled in Fig. \ref{fig:differentratio}).
+This is because as the ring shape frequency spectrum shrinks towards the center, another ring starts to appear at the high-frequency spectrum (circled in Figure \ref{fig:differentratio}).